Occurred: August 2019

 Analysis suggests Autopilot’s cameras or sensors may have been impaired or failed to detect the slowing vehicle, raising concerns about reliability, especially in complex environments or with adverse visibility conditions.

-The incident underscores broader risks associated with semi-automated driving systems, highlighting unresolved safety and oversight concerns for all motorists, and fueling calls for stricter regulatory scrutiny, improved transparency, and greater accountability in the deployment of autonomous vehicles.
+The incident also highlights risks associated with semi-automated driving systems more generally, and fuels calls for stricter regulatory scrutiny, improved transparency, and greater accountability in the deployment of autonomous vehicles.

 Tesla Autopilot